Amir2210/JobTracker-Frontend/README.md

 Job Tracker streamlines your job search by efficiently organizing a watchlist.
 Easily manage the jobs you've applied for.

-🌐 Live Website: You can visit the live version of ComfyStore at https://jobtracker-x1u9.onrender.com
+🌐 Live Website: You can visit the live version of JobTracker at https://jobtracker-x1u9.onrender.com

 📦 Tech Stack: